-The Terminal Radar Approach Control (TRACON) Lab is a realistic simulation of the Class C airspace around Daytona Beach International Airport and the high-density Class B airspace surrounding Orlando International Airport.
+The Terminal Radar Approach Control (TRACON) Lab is a realistic simulation of the terminal radar environment.

 The I-SIM ® ATM technology integrated into the terminal radar labs from industry leader Kongsberg Geospatial is capable of simulating all ATC systems – air traffic control training, air space design/analysis, advanced computer-human interface development and can support unmanned aircraft system integration into the National Airspace System.